-- 1 ENDORSES the modified development proposal for the Sorrento Beach Concept Plan as outlined in the Connell Wagner/Plan E plan at Attachment 4 of this report; - 2 REFERS the amended development proposal to the Western Australian Planning Commission with a recommendation of APPROVAL, subject to the following conditions: - (a) The parking bay(s), driveway(s) and points of ingress and egress to be designed in accordance with the Australian Standard for Offstreet Carparking (AS2890) unless otherwise specified by this approval.
-Such areas are to be constructed, drained, marked and thereafter maintained to the satisfaction of the City - (b) Disabled car parking bay(s) to be conveniently located, and with a minimum width of 3.2 metres, to be provided to the satisfaction of the City - (c) Any new toilet facilities are required to be connected to deep sewer - (d) Entry and access points to be subject to further detailed design and safety audit - 3 REFERS the public submissions to the Western Australian Planning Commission for its consideration;
+- 1 ENDORSES the modified development proposal for the Sorrento Beach Concept Plan as outlined in the Connell Wagner/Plan E plan forming Attachment 4 to Report CJ323-12/02; - 2 REFERS the amended development proposal to the Western Australian Planning Commission with a recommendation of APPROVAL, subject to the following conditions: - (a) the parking bay(s), driveway(s) and points of ingress and egress to be designed in accordance with the Australian Standard for Offstreet Carparking (AS2890) unless otherwise specified by this approval.
+Such areas are to be constructed, drained, marked and thereafter maintained to the satisfaction of the City; - (b) disabled car parking bay(s) to be conveniently located, and with a minimum width of 3.2 metres, to be provided to the satisfaction of the City; - (c) any new toilet facilities are required to be connected to deep sewer;

-- 4 RELEASES the plan for a public information period of 30 days to be displayed at the Sorrento Surf Life Saving Club, the City's Libraries, Customer Service Centres and the City's web site; - 5 ENDORSES the project designer, in consultation with the Sorrento Surf Life Saving Club Executive, to complete the detailed design phase of the Sorrento Beach Redevelopment project in keeping with the conceptual plan depicted at Attachment 4; - 6 ENDORSES the removal of the central groyne subject to the necessary investigations and approvals being obtained from the Department of Planning and Infrastructure supporting this proposal to proceed.
+- (d) entry and access points to be subject to further detailed design and safety audit; - 3 REFERS the public submissions to the Western Australian Planning Commission for its consideration; - 4 RELEASES the plan for a public information period of 30 days to be displayed at the Sorrento Surf Life Saving Club, the City's Libraries, Customer Service Centres and the City's web site; - 5 ENDORSES the project designer, in consultation with the Sorrento Surf Life Saving Club Executive, to complete the detailed design phase of the Sorrento Beach Redevelopment project in keeping with the conceptual plan depicted at Attachment 4 to Report CJ323-12/02; - 6 ENDORSES the removal of the central groyne subject to the necessary investigations and approvals being obtained from the Department of Planning and Infrastructure supporting this proposal to proceed.